barnard704344/Docker-homelab-homepage/README.md

 ### 3. First-Time Setup
 1. Visit the setup page to configure categories and custom ports
-2. The container automatically scans on startup, or trigger manually with: `docker exec homelab-homepage /usr/local/bin/scan.sh`
+2. The container automatically scans on startup, or trigger manually with: `docker exec homepage /usr/local/bin/scan.sh`
 3. Assign discovered services to categories
 4. Customize service settings as needed